SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Related Work

 \section{Related Work}

 \textbf{Large Language Model Compression:} LLMs in general contain billion-scale parameters.
-Applying conventional model compression methods for LLMs is not feasible as they necessitate resource-intensive retraining.
-Given that, post-training methods that avoid retraining in the compression process have been developed.
+Applying conventional model compression methods for LLMs is unfeasible as they necessitate resource-intensive retraining.
+Given that, post-training methods that avoid retraining in the compression process have been proposed.
 In general, these methods can be grouped into four categories: unstructured pruning, structured pruning, quantization, and low-rank approximation.
-Specifically, unstructured pruning methods set the individual weights of an LLM to zero without changing its shape.
-A notable contribution is SparseGPT~\citep{DBLP:conf/icml/FrantarA23} which prunes the least important weight elements with the inversion of the Hessian matrix.
-However, the irregular sparsification of unstructured pruning is difficult to achieve the desired speedup or memory saving and can only demonstrate its best efficiency on certain hardware architecture such as NVIDIA Ampere GPU.
-Unlike unstructured pruning, structured pruning methods directly remove entire channels or other structured components from LLMs, making them easier to implement on hardware.
-For example, LLM-Pruner~\citep{DBLP:conf/nips/MaFW23} utilizes a small amount of data to obtain the weight, parameter, and group importance of the coupled structure for pruning with LoRA to recover precision.
-However, due to the great modification of the weight matrix in LLM, it suffers from a great accuracy degradation, especially under high compression ratios.
-Quantization methods, on the other hand, achieve model compression by reducing the precision of weight matrices of an LLM.
-For example, GPTQ~\citep{DBLP:journals/corr/abs-2210-17323} uses layer-wise quantization and updates the weights with inverse Hessian information.
-However, quantization has the drawback of only providing a limited range of compression options, typically ranging from 3 to 8 bits.
-This limited range could prevent full utilization of the available memory budget.
+Specifically, unstructured pruning methods~\citep{DBLP:conf/icml/FrantarA23} set the individual weights of an LLM to zero without changing its shape.
+However, irregular sparsification of unstructured pruning is difficult to achieve the desired speedup or memory saving.
+Unlike unstructured pruning, structured pruning methods~\citep{DBLP:conf/nips/MaFW23, DBLP:conf/iclr/AshkboosCNHH24, DBLP:journals/corr/abs-2406-10594} remove entire channels or other structured components from LLMs, making them easier to implement on hardware.
+One notable contribution is LLM-Pruner~\citep{DBLP:conf/nips/MaFW23}, which groups weight matrices based on their dependency and assigns the pruning ratio to each group based on the estimated importance.
+Quantization methods~\citep{DBLP:journals/corr/abs-2405-04532} compress models by reducing the precision of weight matrices of the LLM.
+However, similar to unstructured pruning, quantization is also difficult to achieve the desired inference speedup due to the lack of hardware support and efficient kernels for low-precision computation~\citep{DBLP:journals/corr/abs-2405-04532}.
+Recent studies including PB-LLM~\citep{DBLP:conf/iclr/YuanSD24} and BiLLM~\citep{DBLP:conf/icml/HuangLQLZ0M024} push the frontier to 1-bit quantization.
+Nevertheless, these approaches often lead to severe accuracy degradation.